Hyperparameter Optimization in Machine Learning: Multi-Fidelity Optimization

 Figure~\ref{fig:lc} (left) illustrates the validation loss after each epoch of training for different hyperparameter configurations of a multi-layer perceptron.
 Even after just a few epochs, we can visually distinguish between poorly performing and well-performing configurations.
 However, to reliably identify the best configuration, it is often necessary to evaluate the top-performing candidates for the full number of epochs.

-\subsection{Training dataset subsets}
+\subsection{Training Dataset Subsets}

 The runtime of most machine learning algorithms scales linearly or even super-linearly with the number of training data points.
 Figure~\ref{fig:lc} (right) shows the validation error of a support vector machine trained on increasing subsets of the MNIST dataset, with each color representing a different hyperparameter configuration.
 As expected, the validation error decreases as the training dataset size increases.
 More interestingly, however, the ranking of hyperparameter configurations remains relatively consistent across dataset subsets~\citep{bornschein-icml20}.
 In the context of deep neural networks, this observation is related to recent research on scaling laws~\citep{kaplan-arxiv19,hoffmann-arxiv22}, which empirically demonstrate that the training loss of autoregressive transformer models~\citep{vaswani_attention_2017} often follows a power-law function with respect to the size of the training dataset.

 In multi-fidelity optimization, we can exploit this phenomenon by interpreting the budget as the training dataset size~\citep{klein2017fast,swersky_multi-task_2013}.
 To evaluate $\ffid{\lambda}{b}$, we vary only the training dataset size while keeping the validation set fixed to avoid introducing additional noise.
 Most methods resample the training dataset uniformly at random for each evaluation of $\ffid{\lambda}{b}$, though more sophisticated strategies, such as importance sampling, can also be used to select dataset subsets~\citep{ariafar-aistats21}.
 Importantly, global statistics such as the class distribution must be preserved to avoid biasing performance estimation.